0xProject/0x-monorepo/CONTRIBUTING.md

 1. Do not import from a project's `index.ts` (e.g import { Token } from '../src';).
 Always import from the source file itself.
 1. Generic error variables should be named `err` instead of `e` or `error`.
 1. If you _must_ cast a variable to any - try to type it back as fast as possible. (e.g., `const cw = ((zeroEx as any)._contractWrappers as ContractWrappers);`).
 This ensures subsequent code is type-safe.
-1. Our enum conventions coincide with the recommended Typescript conventions, using capitalized keys, and all-caps snake-case values.
+1. Our enum conventions coincide with the recommended TypeScript conventions, using capitalized keys, and all-caps snake-case values.
 Eg `GetStats = 'GET_STATS'`
 1. All public, exported methods/functions/classes must have associated Javadoc-style comments.

 ### Fix `submit-coverage` CI failure